u01jmg3/docs/billing.md

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date

-By default, the billing cycle anchor is the date the subscription was created or, if a trial period is used, the date that the trial ends.
+By default, the billing cycle anchor is the date the subscription was created or if a trial period is used, the date that the trial ends.
 If you would like to modify the billing anchor date, you may use the `anchorBillingCycleOn` method:

     use Illuminate\Http\Request;